 AND CLIMATIC FRAMEWORK

-Geological substrate: SANT’AGATA FOSSIL MARL in transition to DIANO SANDSTONE; 9 million years old (TORTONIAN STAGE).
+Geological substrate: SANT’AGATA FOSSIL MARL – SANDY in transition to DIANO SANDSTONE; 9 million years old (TORTONIAN STAGE).

 The Bussia cru is one of the most extensive in the Barolo growing area, approaching 300 hectares.
-The vineyards are located in the upper part of Bussia: Sant’Eligio, Corsini and Bussia Soprana (Gabutti hamlet).
+The vineyards are located in the upper part of Bussia: Bussia Soprana (Gabutti hamlet) starting from 2018, Fantini, and Sant’Eligio.
 In this area the Sant’Agata Marl is interlaced with the Diano Sandstone that forms the substrate of the village of Monforte.
 The vineyards are therefore framed within an area of contact between the two formations, though the marl component clearly prevails.

-Soil: WHITE, SANDY SILT LOAM, SKELETAL, MODERATELY CALCAREOUS, YOUNG.
+Soil: WHITE, SANDY SILT LOAM, MODERATELY CALCAREOUS, YOUNG.

 The contact between the two formations is evident in the soil.
-The marl represents the largest share, while the presence of the subordinate sandstone is displayed in the not infrequent stones of no more than several centimetres in size, and the fairly high sand content compared to exclusively marly soils.
-The presence of sandstone also has a bearing on the content of active calcium carbonate, which is considerably lower here.
+The marl represents the largest share, while the presence of the subordinate sandstone has a bearing on the content of active calcium carbonate, which is considerably lower here.
 Its light colour is an indication of a young soil which has not been affected by evolution, and its shallow depth is due to the gradient not allowing soil to accumulate.
 All of these properties might seem to suggest rather “barren” vineyards, but that is not the case in this area.
 Indeed, the modest content of active calcium carbonate does not limit the absorption of nutrients by the vines, which are able to develop with a degree of “comfort”.

 Climate and topographical framework: SOUTH-WESTERLY aspect; 370-410 m a.s.l.
 (1214-1345 ft a.s.l.); gradient of c.20%.